boyter/scc/README.md

 ### Languages

 List of supported languages.
+The master version of `scc` supports 221 languages at last count.
 Note that this is always assumed that you built from master, and it might trail behind what is actually supported.
 To see what your version of `scc` supports run `scc --languages`

 ```
 ABAP (abap)